DEFRA/ffc-development-guide/docs/github-release-notes.md

 # Overview
-We want GitHub to be consistant.
-These standards are for when we manunally create a github release.
+We want GitHub to be consistent.
+These standards are for when we manually create a GitHub release.

 For the Description section use the [Semantic versioning](version-control.md) standards as a guide.

-# Github Release Note Standards
+# GitHub Release Note Standards
 ## Title
-semver Version (eg 1.0.0)
+semver Version (e.g. 1.0.0)

 ## Description
   ### Major
   list of bullet major changes